 OP&F was created in 1965 by the Ohio General Assembly to provide pension and disability benefits to the state’s full-time police officers and firefighters.
-OP&F also provides survivor benefits and offers an optional health care plan for retirees and their eligible dependents.
+OP&F also provides survivor benefits and health care support for eligible retirees and their dependents.

 Operations began in 1967, when assets of $75 million and liabilities of $490 million were transferred from 454 local public safety pension funds across Ohio.
 As of spring 2018, OP&F’s investment portfolio was valued at $15.7 billion.